-The winter festivals are celebrated in various names, but the intention is the same by worshiping and honoring the god and the farmers.
+The winter festivals are celebrated under various names, but the intention is the same worshiping and honoring the god and the farmers.

-These festivals are important since people travel to their hometown or village to celebrate the festivals and keep their culture and traditions alive.
+These festivals are important since people travel to their hometowns or village to celebrate the festivals and keep their culture and traditions alive.

 Our Tumblr id: Tumblr